-Road bikes are just what they sound like: bicycles designed for riding on roads and paved surfaces.
+Road bikes are just what they sound like: bicycles for riding on roads and paved surfaces.
 They’re lightweight and fast-moving with narrow tires that can roll fast on pavement.
-They also have multiple gears you can switch among, allowing yourself to move more quickly on level surfaces and give yourself an easier time when climbing hills.
-You may have referred to this type of bike as a 10-speed when you were a kid, although modern ones often have 18 or more speeds.
+They have multiple gears that allow you to adjust your speed on level surfaces and hills.

 Most road bikes have a drop-bar handlebar, which curves downward and toward the rear of the bike.
 Using this type of handlebar requires you to ride in a bent-forward position, which reduces air resistance so you can go faster.
 This riding position can be uncomfortable if you aren’t used to it, but it’s the most efficient way to travel long distances.

-Road bikes are a must-have for professional cyclists in racing events, such as the Tour de France.
-They’re also a good choice for any type of on-road cycling, such as fitness riding, commuting, and long-distance touring.
-Many road bikes can accommodate accessories such as fenders and storage racks.
+A road bike is the bike of choice for professional cyclists in racing events like the Tour de France.
+It’s also a good bike for other kinds of on-road cycling, such as fitness riding or long-distance touring.
+Road bikes can also be a reasonable choice for commuting, but only if they can accommodate accessories like fenders and storage racks.

 A mountain bike is built for off-road riding on narrow, bumpy dirt trails.
 These rugged bikes are heavier than road bikes and not as fast for riding on pavement.
 They feature flat handlebars and wide tires with lots of tread to roll over roots and rocks.
 Mountain bikes also offer additional low gears for getting you up steep slopes and hydraulic disc brakes for managing sharp descents.

 Another critical feature of mountain bikes is suspension, which protects you from the jolts of the trail.
-Some models, known as “hardtail” bikes, have suspension on the front tire only, using a device called a suspension fork.
+Some models, known as “hardtail” bikes due to their rigid rear end, have suspension on the front tire only using a device called a suspension fork.
 Others, called full-suspension models, provide suspension on both the front and rear wheels.